2 days in Santiago, Chile: 12 things to do in the city

 Address: Fernando Márquez de la Plata 0192

-Cost: Ch$7,000 per person
+Cost: CLP$8,000 per person

-Wander through Bellavista barrio
+2. Wander through the Bellavista barrio

-You can’t visit Santiago without checking out one of the city’s hippest neighbourhoods, Bellavista.
 Most famous for its nightlife, we actually wandered through here during the day, exploring the many cool shops, restaurants and bars.
-The neighbourhood is well known for its fantastic street art.
-It’s a great place to sit and people watch.

-La Chascona is located in this barrio.
+La Chascona is located in this barrio, so you can combine these two.

-Museo de la Memoria y los Derechos Humanos
+3. Museo de la Memoria y los Derechos Humanos

 This sombre museum should be on any Santiago itinerary, even if you only have one day in Santiago.

 This carefully put together museum recognises the thousands of people who were killed or disappeared during the brutal rule of General Augusto Pinochet.
-It is located in a contemporary building in Barrio Brasil.
-It’s a heart-wrenching place but crucial for anyone trying to understand a devastating period of Chile’s history.
+It’s located in a contemporary building in Barrio Brasil.

-Address: Avenida Matucana 501.
-Quinta Normal is the closest metro station
+Address: Avenida Matucana 501 (Quinta Normal is the closest metro station)

 Cost: Free

-Plaza de Armas
+6. Plaza de Armas

 Like most cities in South America, Santiago has a main square.
 In Santiago, it’s the Plaza de Armas.
 The plaza is a great spot to relax, take photos and people watch when you visit Santiago.